-- Measure M \$10 Vehicle Registration Fee (Details in Chapter 11) - Proposition 111 Gas tax revenues allocated to local jurisdictions - Transportation Fund for Clean Air Programs to enhance air quality funded by increased vehicle registration fees (see Chapter 5) - Bridge Replacement and Rehabilitation funds - Proposition 108 Passenger Rail and Clean Air Bond Act of 1990 - Proposition 116 Clean Air and Transportation Improvement fund - Regional Bridge Tolls - Transportation Development Act funds - Transit Capital Improvement funds
+- Measure M \$10 Vehicle Registration Fee (Details in Chapter 11) - Proposition 111 Gas tax revenues allocated to local jurisdictions - Transportation Fund for Clean Air Programs to enhance air quality funded by increased vehicle registration fees (see Chapter 5) - Bridge Replacement and Rehabilitation funds - Proposition 108 Passenger Rail and Clean Air Bond Act of 1990

+- Proposition 116 Clean Air and Transportation Improvement fund

+- Regional Bridge Tolls

+- Transportation Development Act funds

+- Transit Capital Improvement funds

-- Transit operator funds - San Francisco International Airport MOU Funds
+- Transit operator funds

+- San Francisco International Airport MOU Funds

 Goals and Objectives Established in the Regional Transportation Plan -In July 2017 the Metropolitan Transportation Commission (MTC) adopted Plan Bay Area 2040, which represents the transportation policy and action statement of how the Bay Area will approach the region's transportation needs over the next 25 years.
 Plan Bay Area is a vision of what the Bay Area transportation network should look like in 2040.
 The purpose and goals of the Plan Bay Area is to provide the framework for this vision.
 It was prepared by MTC in partnership with the Association of Bay Area Governments (ABAG), the Bay Area Air Quality Management District (BAAQMD), and the Bay Conservation and Development Commission (BCDC) and in collaboration with Caltrans, the nine county-level Congestion Management Agencies (CMAs) or substitute agencies, over two dozen Bay Area transit operators, and numerous transportation stakeholders and the public.
 At the core of Plan Bay Area is a vision of what the Bay Area transportation network should look like in 2040.
 The purpose and goals of the Plan Bay Area provide the framework for this vision.
 The purpose of Plan Bay Area is to encourage and promote the safe and efficient management, operation and development of a regional intermodal transportation system that will serve the mobility needs of people and goods.
+A subsequent update called Plan Bay Area 2050 is currently in development.

-Plan Bay Area 2040 incorporates a set of performance targets for each performance objective as
+Plan Bay Area 2040 incorporates a set of performance targets for each performance objective as quantifiable measures against which progress may be evaluated, as shown below: